European shares end higher on U.S. job data

 Cyclical stocks like carmakers and miners were amongst the best performers on hopes that better economic growth would boost demand for these sectors.

-Standout risers were miners Vedanta Resources (VED.L) and Xstrata XTA.L up 4.3 percent and 2.8 percent respectively in strong volumes.
+Standout risers were miners Vedanta Resources and Xstrata up 4.3 percent and 2.8 percent respectively in strong volumes.

 "The worries about nonfarm payrolls were overdone," said Jane Coffey, head of equities at Royal London Asset Management.
 "Sectors like miners have been sold off due to recession fears, but the data is showing that is not really the case."